Bloom-Byte/meeting_calendar/README.md

 ### User Registration and Authentication

 - You can sign up by providing your email, first name, last name, and password.
 Your email is used as the username.
 Also, your timezone info is automatically detected and stored alongside your profile on sign up.
+- Make sure to verify your email as a verification mail will be sent on completing sign up.
 - You can log in using your email and password.
 - You can reset your password by navigating to the forgot password page from the sign up page, and providing your account email.